Computers go cyberpunk as Gen Z tricks out its own cyberdecks

 (Image credit: Illustration by Julia Wytrazek / Getty Images)

-Appearing straight out of science fiction, portable computers called cyberdecks have been growing in popularity, especially with Gen Z. They can be built with minimal parts and can be customized both in their purpose and aesthetic.
+Appearing straight out of science fiction, portable computers called cyberdecks have been growing in popularity, especially among Gen Z. They can be built with minimal parts and customized both in their purpose and aesthetic.
 The trend is a response to a perceived lack of creativity in mainstream technology, as well as a way to fight back against data harvesting.
 And many want to use technology without the influence of large corporations, similar to the days of the early internet.

 From mind to machine